closeio/tasktiger/README.rst

 - Flexible queues

   Tasks can be easily queued in separate queues.
-Workers can be configured to only process specific queues and pick tasks from a randomly chosen queue, ensuring that all queues are processed equally.
+Workers pick tasks from a randomly chosen queue and can be configured to only process specific queues, ensuring that all queues are processed equally.
 TaskTiger also supports subqueues which are separated by a period.
 For example, you can have per-customer queues in the form ``process_emails.CUSTOMER_ID`` and start a worker to process ``process_emails`` and any of its subqueues.
+Since tasks are picked from a random queue, all customers get equal treatment: If one customer is queueing many tasks it can't block other customers' tasks from being processed.

 - Batch queues